 This application relates to the existing farming operation at Masterfield Farm, located 2.4 km south of Bankfoot.
-The site identified is an area of land on the edge of a field measuring approximately 1280 sqm in size, situated 340m to the south east of the existing buildings at Masterfield Farm.
-The site bound to south by the un-classified public road, to north by the Perth to Glasgow railway line, and to the east and west lies open farm land.
-To the west of the site the applicant has recently constructed a new farm building (Ref: 12/00350/FLL).
+The site identified is an area of land on the edge of a field measuring approximately 1025 sqm in size, situated 300m to the south of the existing buildings at Masterfield Farm.
+The site bound south by the un-classified public road, to east by the private access road leading to Masterfield Farm, and to the south and west lies open farm land.
+To the east of the site the applicant has recently constructed a new farm building (Ref: 12/00350/FLL).

-At present the farm is apparently operated by the applicant and his son from the existing buildings at Masterfield, which comprises of a farmhouse, two farm cottages and various farm buildings.
-The applicant and his wife presently reside in the main farmhouse, whilst the son and his wife reside in one of the adjacent farm cottages.
+At present the farm is operated by the applicant and his father from the existing buildings at Masterfield, which comprises of a farmhouse, two farm cottages and various farm buildings.
+The applicant and his wife presently reside in one of the adjacent farm cottages, whilst his mother and father reside in the main farmhouse.
 The remaining farm cottage is rented to a long term tenant.
-It is noted at time of assessing this application that the main farmhouse is for sale.
+It is noted at time of assessing this application the main farmhouse is for sale.

 In 2008 the applicant submitted an application for the redevelopment of the farm buildings at Masterfield to provide 6 houses, excluding the farmhouse and cottages (Ref: 08/01650/FLL).
 This application is presently recommended for approval but pending decision subject to the conclusion of a Section 75 legal agreement relating to the payment of affordable housing and education contribution.
-At the time of submission the supporting information submitted with this application stated that the farmland at Masterfield was farmed remotely by a third party and that the existing farm buildings were redundant as they were no longer fit for purpose due to their poor state of repair.
+At the time of submission the supporting information submitted with this application stated that the farmland at Masterfield was farmed remotely by a third party and that the existing farm buildings were redundant as they are longer fit for purpose due to their poor state of repair.
 It was also identified at this stage that the existing bridge over the railway has a 13 tonne limit which impacted severely on the viability of the farm business.